 - provide farmers the opportunity to increase farm vertical integration.

-- Compare Yellow Perch rearing in a (1) flow-through system and a (2) recirculating aquaculture system (RAS)
+- Compare Yellow Perch rearing in a (1) flow-through system and a (2) recirculating aquaculture system (RAS).

 - Compare Yellow Perch fish growth, mortality rates, and production costs for both fingerling and market-size fish in a flow-through and RAS.

-- Engage with the Little Earth United Tribes community to provide workforce development opportunities and outreach materials that will support the planned Little Earth Urban Farm aquaponics facility.
+- Engage with the Little Earth of United Tribes community to provide workforce development opportunities and outreach materials that will support the planned Little Earth Urban Farm aquaponics facility.